amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 But inevitability isn't a moat.
 It was a limitation of human orchestration.
 And once AI flips that assumption, the entire economic model underneath begins to dissolve.

-This is where Product-Led Acquisitions (PLAs) come in, the most important business model almost no one is talking about.
+<span class="marginnote"><span class="inline-code">PLAs</span> (Product-Led Acquisitions) invert the traditional SaaS go-to-market.
+Instead of selling software and hoping for adoption, you buy the customer base and install the product from the inside.
+Think of it as distribution-first, product-second.</span>This is where Product-Led Acquisitions (PLAs) come in, the most important business model almost no one is talking about.
 The insight is simple but profound:

-If the value of a company is based on managing complexity, and AI orchestration removes that complexity, the value doesn't shrink, it migrates.
+<span class="highlight-text">If the value of a company is based on managing complexity, and AI orchestration removes that complexity, the value doesn't shrink, it migrates.</span>

 PLAs exploit this migration directly.
 They don't sell tools to trapped companies and hope for adoption.
 They buy the companies outright, inject AI orchestration, and collapse the cost structure from the inside out.